Fast Variational Block-Sparse Bayesian Learning: Application Example: DOA Estimation

-Since the BSBL algorithms from \cite{zhang2013TSP:BlockSparseSBL} are not applicable for a complex valued signal model, we compare our algorithm against the multi-snapshot SBL-based \gls{doa} estimation algorithm in \cite{gerstoftSPL2016:SBLforDoA} termed DOA-SBL. \footnote{The code for the DOA-SBL algorithm was obtained from \url{https://github.com/gerstoft/SBL}.} Since in this case the actual weights $\bm{X}$ are of secondary interest, we resort to the \gls{ospa} metric \cite{schuhmacher2008TSP:OSPA} of the estimated \glspl{doa} $\hat{\theta}_l$, $l\in \{1,\cdots,\hat{L}\}$ to evaluate the performance of the algorithms.
-The \gls{ospa} is a metric which considers both the actual estimation error as well as the error in estimating the model order (i.e. the number of missed detection and false alarms).
-As parameters for the \gls{ospa}, we set the order to $1$ and use a cutoff-distance of $5^{\circ}$.
-Since the DOA-SBL algorithm does not directly estimating a sparse weight vector, we evaluate two versions of this algorithm.
-Let $\gamma_{i,\text{DOA-SBL}}$ and $\sigma^2_{\text{DOA-SBL}}$ denote the prior variances and noise variance estimated by \cite{gerstoftSPL2016:SBLforDoA}.
-We define the component \gls{snr} of the $i$-th block as $\text{SNR}_{i,\text{DOA-SBL}} = \frac{\gamma_{i,\text{DOA-SBL}}}{\sigma^2_{\text{DOA-SBL}}}$.
-We consider all \glspl{doa} $\hat{\theta}_i$ which have an associated component \gls{snr} above a certain threshold as first variant of the DOA-SBL algorithm. \footnote{The authors of the DOA-SBL algorithm used a similar thresholding based on the maximum estimated prior variance $\gamma_{i,\text{DOA-SBL}}$ in a related paper \cite{park2023SValse}.
-However, additional simulations which are omitted for brevity show that our thresholding based on the component \gls{snr} achieves a smaller \gls{ospa} than the method used in \cite{park2023SValse}.} Based on preliminary simulations, we adapted the threshold to maximize the performance of the DOA-SBL algorithm in our simulated scenarios.
-As an additional comparison, we also consider an oracle variant of the algorithm which is given the true number of components $L$ and estimates $\hat{\theta}_l$ as the \glspl{doa} corresponding to the $L$ blocks with largest component \gls{snr}.
-To account for the increasing processing gain at increasing arrays sizes, we define the array \gls{snr} as for snapshot $t$ as $\text{SNR}_{\text{A}} = \lambda\|\bm{\Psi}\bm{x}^{(t)}\|^2$.
+Since the BSBL-EM and BSBL-BO algorithms from \cite{zhang2013TSP:BlockSparseSBL} are not applicable to a complex valued signal model, we compare the \gls{fbsbl} algorithm against the DOA-SBL algorithm proposed for multiple measurements in \cite{gerstoftSPL2016:SBLforDoA}. \footnote{The code for the DOA-SBL algorithm was obtained from \url{https://github.com/gerstoft/SBL}.} In this study, the actual weights $\bm{X}$ are of secondary interest.
+Thus, we resort to the \gls{ospa} metric \cite{schuhmacher2008TSP:OSPA} of the \glspl{doa} estimates to evaluate the performance of the algorithms.
+The \gls{ospa} is a metric that considers both the actual estimation error as well as the number of erroneously classified blocks.
+The parameters for the \gls{ospa} are the order and the cutoff-distance, which are set to $1$ and $5^{\circ}$, respectively.
+Since the DOA-SBL algorithm does not directly estimate a sparse weight vector, we evaluate two versions of it.
+The DOA-SBL algorithm estimates variance hyperparameters for each block of weights and the noise variance, which we denote as $\zeta_{i,\text{DOA-SBL}}$, $i=1,\ldots,K$ and $\sigma^2_{\text{DOA-SBL}}$, respectively. \footnote{The variance hyperparameters are denoted $\gamma_i$, $i=1,\dots,K$ in \cite{gerstoftSPL2016:SBLforDoA}.} We define the estimated component \gls{snr} of the $i$th block as $\text{SNR}_{i,\text{DOA-SBL}} = \frac{\zeta_{i,\text{DOA-SBL}}}{\sigma^2_{\text{DOA-SBL}}}$.
+The first variant of the algorithm returns as \gls{doa} estimates all grid points corresponding to blocks with estimated component \gls{snr} larger than the threshold. \footnote{The authors of \cite{gerstoftSPL2016:SBLforDoA} use a similar pruning procedure in a related paper \cite{park2023SValse}.} Based on preliminary simulations, we adapted the threshold to maximize the performance of this variant in the actual scenarios.
+The second variant is an oracle version of the DOA-SBL algorithm which is given the true number of components $L$.
+It returns as \gls{doa} estimates the grid points corresponding to the $L$ blocks with largest estimated component \gls{snr}.
+To account for the increasing processing gain at increasing arrays sizes, we define the array \gls{snr} as $\text{SNR}_{\text{A}} = \mathbb{E}\{\lambda\|\bm{\Psi}[\bm{X}]_{t}\|^2\}$, $t=1,\dots,d$, where $[\bm{X}]_t$ denotes the $t$th column of $\bm{X}$ and the expectation does not depend on $t$ due to the assumed stationarity of the source amplitudes.